raffaem/pdfsak/docs/source/commands.rst

                             (default: None)
       --text-help           Print help on how to build a text string for the -t/--text option (default: False)
+      --font FONT           Font to use for text in the document (default: None) --skip-unrecognized-type
-      --natural-sorting     When scanning a folder, use natural sorting algorithm to sort the files inside it (default: False) --overwrite           Overwrite output file if it exists already (default:
+                            Skip unrecognized file types when scanning a directory.
+Otherwise, thrown an error (default: False) --natural-sorting     When scanning a folder, use natural sorting algorithm to sort the files inside it (default: False) --overwrite           Overwrite output file if it exists already (default:
                             False)
+      --blackbg             Make the background black, for e.g. n-upping dark background slides. (default: False)
       --swap-pages SWAP_PAGES
                             A semi-colon separated list of colon-separated page pairs to swap.
 E.g. "1,5;6,9" will swap page 1 with